GrzesiekO/p4awsworkshop/README.md

 ```
 ### Script Overview

 The p4_setup.sh script performs the following actions:

-Verifies the script is run as root.
+1. Verifies the script is run as root.
-Installs necessary packages (mainly policy utils for SElinux, P4d has no package dependency) and sets up the environment.
+1. Installs necessary packages (mainly policy utils for SElinux, P4d has no package dependency) and sets up the environment.
-Configures Perforce user and groups.
+1. Configures Perforce user and groups.
-Downloads and sets up the Perforce Software Development Platform (SDP).
+1. Downloads and sets up the Perforce Software Development Platform (SDP).
-Configures Perforce server (p4d) as a systemd service.
+1. Configures Perforce server (p4d) as a systemd service.
-Generates SSL certificates and configures SELinux policies.
+1. Generates SSL certificates and configures SELinux policies.
-Initializes Perforce server and client settings.
+1. Initializes Helix Core server and client settings.

-Execution
+### Execution:

 Run the Script:
 Execute the script as root or using sudo.